sudheerj/javascript-interview-questions/README.md

     // Second function called
     // First function called
     ```
     As observed from the output, javascript didn't wait for the response of first function and remaining code block get executed.
+So callbacks used in a way to make sure that certain code doesn’t execute until other code finished execution.